ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ...
 ```

-We perform the final transformation to shtml with a specific transformation, which requires specific html-styles for each publisher.
-At the moment only one is available for testing purposes.
+The final step removes content we do not want or need, such as publisher's related material, or social media feeds.
+This requires specific html-styles for each publisher, at the moment only one is available for testing purposes.
 ```bash
 $ norma \
     -q dinosaurs-htmls/ \